Rosa Bonheur: Patronage and the market for her work

-Bonheur was represented by the art dealer Ernest Gambart (1814–1902).
-In 1855 he brought Bonheur to the United Kingdom, and he purchased the reproduction rights to her work.
 Many engravings of Bonheur's work were created from reproductions by Charles George Lewis (1808–1880), one of the finest engravers of the day.

 In 1859 her success enabled her to move to the Château de By near Fontainebleau, not far from Paris, where she lived for the rest of her life.
 The house is now a museum dedicated to her.